-To connect your computer to your wireless network, open Connect to a Network by clicking the network icon in the notification area.
+To connect your device to our wireless network, open Connect to a Network by clicking the network icon in the notification area.

 In the list of networks, select UISWiFi, and then click Connect.